Spin Excitations and Flat Electronic Bands in a Cr-based Kagome Superconductor: Discussions

-It is interesting to compare \Cr~to the other known kagome metal systems that have been extensively studied.
-First, A\V~and FeGe are both kagome metals that exhibit charge orders with an in-plane periodicity of 2x2.
+Finally, it is interesting to compare \Cr~to the other known kagome metal systems that have been extensively studied.
+First, A\V~and FeGe are both kagome metals that exhibit charge orders with an in-plane periodicity of $2\times2$.
 Both these systems exhibit the VHSs at the M points of the BZ in the proximity of \ef.
-While nesting is unlikely to be the dominant driving mechanism for the charge order as theoretically predicted, it may still be a necessary but insufficient condition for the occurrence of the 2x2 charge order in these systems.
-Second, we consider kagome metals where the flat bands are in the vicinity of the Fermi level.
-There are also two regimes where materials have been studied.
+While nesting is unlikely to be the dominant driving mechanism for the charge order as theoretically predicted, it may still be a necessary but insufficient condition for selecting the $q$ for the $2\times2$ charge order in these systems.
+In particular, A\V~has no magnetism from 3$d$ electrons but has coexisting superconductivity and charge order, while FeGe has a strong charge density wave and spin excitation coupling but without superconductivity \cite{teng2024spinchargelattice}. {\Cr} appears to be special as suppression of the density wave by hydrostatic pressure drives strange metallicity and induces superconductivity \cite{Liu2023-vk}.

+For kagome metals where the flat bands are in the vicinity of the Fermi level, there are two regimes where materials have been studied.
 Ni$_3$In represents a regime where the flat band is in proximity to \ef~yet not readily observed by photoemission.
-In this regime, no electronic orders are formed yet but the system exhibits non-Fermi liquid transport behavior indicating proximity to a potential quantum critical point, albeit on the non-ordered strongly fluctuating side of the phase diagram~\cite{Ye2024-in}.
+In this regime, no electronic orders are formed yet but the system exhibits non-Fermi liquid transport behavior indicating proximity to a potential quantum critical point~\cite{Ye2024-in}.
 Arguably in the opposite limit is the category of compounds that exhibit strong ordered magnetism.
 Kagome magnets including FeSn, FeGe, and the Mn- and Fe-based 166 systems all exhibit magnetism with ordering temperatures well above room temperature~\cite{Ye2018-iy, Teng2022-ru, Yin2020-ai, Mazet2002-sb}.
 The electronic structure of these compounds, when calculated for the paramagnetic state, all show kagome flat bands that live in the vicinity of the Fermi level, which in the magnetically ordered state split via the exchange splitting often with an energy scale of 1$\sim$2 eV~\cite{Teng2022-ru}.
-However, a recent work on FeSn thin film through its magnetic ordering temperature reveals that the exchange splitting of the bands remains largely intact above the magnetic ordering temperature, demonstrating that the origin of the magnetism in this system is local in nature~\cite{Ren-ab}, which is likely common for these Fe- and Mn-based system with exceptionally high ordering temperatures.
+However, recent work on FeSn thin film that measures its electronic structure through its magnetic ordering temperature reveals that the exchange splitting of the bands remains largely intact above the magnetic ordering temperature, demonstrating that the origin of the magnetism in this system is local in nature (unpublished), which is likely common for these Fe- and Mn-based system with exceptionally high ordering temperatures.